Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: The Rise of Transfer Learning in Robotics

 In this position paper, we contend that transfer learning in robotics has the potential to revolutionize the robot learning paradigm by enabling robots to leverage past experience in novel contexts.
 However, key challenges remain to be addressed to fulfill this potential.
-In particular, the fundamental questions \emph{when} --- under which conditions ---, \emph{what} --- which semantic or sensorimotor information ---, \emph{how} --- with which method --- to transfer must be thoroughly tackled for transfer learning across robots, environments, and tasks.
+In particular, the fundamental question of \emph{identifying the similarities and differences across tasks, environments, and robots in an automatic manner} remains.
 This position paper reviews the successes of the field and identifies relevant research questions and promising directions paving the way forward.
 Starting from the definition of transfer learning in the machine learning field, we propose a unified definition of transfer learning in robotics and subsequently build a novel taxonomy of transfer learning in robotics based on the key concepts of robot, task, and environment (see Section~\ref{sec:TLtaxonomies}).
 Then, we recount successful applications of transfer learning in robotics and show how they align with the proposed taxonomy (Section~\ref{sec:SuccessesTLinRobotics}).
 In Section~\ref{sec:ChallengesAndPromisingDirections}, we outline challenges, as well as promising research directions to tackle them, including abstraction levels and universal representations for transfer learning in robotics, interpretability, benchmarks and simulations, transfer learning metrics, and dangers of negative transfer.
 Last but not least, we call for actions to address the most immediate roadblocks in Section~\ref{sec:Conclusion}.
 Overall, the contributions of this paper are twofold: \emph{(1)} We provide a unified view of transfer learning in robotics by comprehensibly defining the notion of transfer learning in robotics and by introducing the first taxonomy of transfer learning in robotics; \emph{(2)} We provide a review of promises and challenges in the field of transfer learning in robotics, identifying the most significant roadblocks on the way to unraveling the full potential of transfer learning in robotics.